icosa-foundation/open-brush-windows-shell-thumbnails/README.md

 The implementation is based on SharpShell and targets the .NET Framework 4.8.
 The voxel format handlers from the original template have been removed.

+## Installing

+Each GitHub Actions build produces a `OpenBrushShellExtensionsSetup.exe` artifact.
+Run the executable to register the shell extension, or run it with `/uninstall` to remove it.